Nathan Healy

 Scottsdale Electricity Prices

-Arizona electricity rates have climbed from 12.5 cents per kWh in 2021 to 14.9 cents in 2024, representing a 19% increase over three years.
+Arizona electricity rates have climbed from 12.5 cents per kWh in 2021 to 14.9 cents per kWh in 2024—a 19% increase in just three years.
+This upward trend affects monthly budgets for Scottsdale households.

 Price of Energy: Arizona vs National Average